By Ron Nicholas, Head of Service Operations

 4. Reactor Grounded Systems

 The last of the current methods is inductive reactance grounding using a Neutral Grounding Reactor.
-These are inserted between the system neutral point and ground the same as the resistance grounding.
-It is best applied to solid non-arcing type faults.
-It has been shown to cause resonant overvoltages for arcing faults that are very typical on many distribution systems, so this must be considered in their application.
+These devices insert between the system’s neutral point and ground, similar to resistance grounding.
+Solid non-arcing type faults best apply it.
+Arcing faults that are very typical on many distribution systems cause resonant overvoltages, so you must consider this in their application.

 Conclusion

-In conclusion, many factors need to be considered for choosing the best or required method of neutral grounding with the intention of providing maximum circuit continuity.
+In conclusion, you need to consider many factors when choosing the best or required method of neutral grounding with the intention of providing maximum circuit continuity.
 Regulations (NEC, IEEE, etc.), and safety considerations are the priority.
 Other important items for consideration where not directly governed by regulations include the following items:

-Considerations of all the above factors and methods give modern day system designers better grounding options and can result in better overall solutions to circuit continuity and reliability issues.
+Considerations of all the above factors and methods give modern day system designers better grounding options.
+This can result in better overall solutions to circuit continuity and reliability issues.
 Before deciding on a solution, review the numerous standards and technical papers that discuss these applications and their use in more detail.

 For a professional evaluation and guidance, contact Southwest Electric Co.
 We can help you select the best method to protect your electrical system.